norskeld/nrsk.dev/src/content/articles/serializing-deserializing.md

 ## Deserialize

 Now that we have a working serializer, let's write a deserializer.
-Similarly to `JSON.stringify`, it accepts `reviver` function as second parameter that can be used to alter the behavior of _deserialization_ process:
+Similarly to `JSON.stringify`, it accepts a `reviver` function as a second parameter that can be used to alter the behavior of the _deserialization_ process:

 ```typescript
 JSON.parse(serialized, (key, value) => /* ... */)